5-Minute Pear Smoothie

 Once blended, pour into a bowl and add your choice of smoothie bowl toppings.

-Some fun topping ideas would be nuts, seeds, sliced fresh fruit, granola, honey, and an drizzle of nut or seed butter.
+Topping Ideas: Some fun topping ideas would be nuts, seeds, sliced fresh fruit, granola, honey, and and drizzle of nut or seed butter.

 Lemon juice: I like how lemon juice pairs with the other ingredients in this smoothie, but you can also use lime juice in its place.